 Ulsan South Korea Travel Guide

 Rice a staple.
 Fermented foods like kimchi (김치) and gochujang (고추장, chili paste) are central.
-Ulsan's coastal location impacts the presence of fresh seafood.
+Ulsan's coastal location influences the presence of fresh seafood.
 Its industrial history leads to diverse dining, serving a varied population.

 Beef, pork, chicken, various fish, and seafood are common proteins.
 Cabbage, radish, spinach, bean sprouts, and zucchini frequent vegetable choices.